jemmonsss/MultimediaCompressor/README.md

 # Multimedia Compressor

-A cross-platform multimedia compression application built with Python and PyQt5.
+A multimedia compression application built with Python and PyQt5.
 This tool provides a modern, user-friendly interface to compress images, videos, and audio files.
 With a variety of adjustable settings and helpful features like preview, reset, and built-in help, it makes multimedia compression both accessible and customizable.
+The audio compression is currently broke ill fix it tmr bc its like 1:40 am

 ## Features